madeso/postertester/readme.md

 ![Compare dialog comparing 2 requests from 2 different groups](data/compare.png)

-## Possible some time in the future
+## Possible some time in the future (not necessarily in a specifc order)
-* Optio to send more than json
+* Option to send more than json
 * Option to send compact json
+* Uri editor
 * Use output from one request as input to another
 * Script tests and input "wizards" with .net?
 * Commandline to run tests